wietsche/skillboost-rd/README.md

     sqlite3 my.db < scripts/exercise1.sql

 Test for 2NF:
-- It is already in 1NF.
+- Tables in 1NF?
-- No partial dependencies on key
+- No partial dependencies on key candidates?

 ### Exercise 2
 Evaluate 3NF on the `inventory` table and improve the model: